Victorsitou/disnake/docs/api.rst

     .. attribute:: privacy_level

-        The privacy level of the stage instance or scheduled event.
+        The privacy level of the stage instance or guild scheduled event.

         :type: Union[:class:`StagePrivacyLevel`, :class:`GuildScheduledEventPrivacyLevel`]